 The probability of spills or releases at the facility is minimized by the application of good housekeeping procedures and appropriate operational methods.
+As this facility has a large volume of oil-filled equipment, there is spill protection clean-up materials readily available on site.
 Appropriate response measures for a spill or release of hazardous materials are applied when addressing spills.
 The specific spill response and cleanup procedures will depend on the nature of the spilled material.
-Specific response techniques for spills involving all water priority chemicals will be performed as required by section 8.AA.2.2 of the 2015 MSGP.
-Spill containment and clean-up supplies are maintained within operational areas at the facility.
+Specific spill response and reporting procedures for LANL are listed in Section 3.4 of this SWPPP.